hphelion/documentation/cli.nova.reference.md

     nova backup-restore --volume_id 68495 37

-**Note**:  If you specify a `volume_id`, the contents of the referenced volume are overtwritten with the restored backup.
+**Note**:  If you specify a `volume_id`, the contents of the referenced volume are over-written with the restored backup.

 ##backup-show## {#backup-show}